Trittium Price Tops $0.0320 on Major Exchanges (TRTT)

-Trittium (CURRENCY:TRTT) traded 6.2% lower against the U.S. dollar during the 1 day period ending at 20:00 PM ET on August 28th.
-One Trittium coin can now be purchased for about $0.0320 or 0.00000066 BTC on popular exchanges.
-During the last week, Trittium has traded down 13.9% against the U.S. dollar.
-Trittium has a total market capitalization of $4.13 million and approximately $7,449.00 worth of Trittium was traded on exchanges in the last 24 hours.
+Trittium (CURRENCY:TRTT) traded 6.2% lower against the US dollar during the 24-hour period ending at 15:00 PM ET on August 30th.
+Over the last week, Trittium has traded down 13.9% against the US dollar.
+One Trittium coin can now be bought for approximately $0.0320 or 0.00000066 BTC on exchanges.
+Trittium has a market capitalization of $4.13 million and $7,449.00 worth of Trittium was traded on exchanges in the last 24 hours.

 - XRP (XRP) traded down 2.1% against the dollar and now trades at $1.15 or 0.00002348 BTC.